junxit/us-congress-bills-115/metadata.md

 - 2018-05-11 — Placed on the Union Calendar, Calendar No. 514.
 - 2018-05-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-669.
 - 2018-05-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-669.
+- 2018-07-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-17 — Considered under suspension of the rules. (consideration: CR H6338-6339; text: CR H6338)
+- 2018-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1037.
+- 2018-07-17 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2018-07-18 — Considered as unfinished business. (consideration: CR H6495-6496)
+- 2018-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 338).
+- 2018-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 338).